1. 1830-60: The impressionists are born and come to Paris

 1859-60: Monet comes to Paris and studies at Suisse's studio (where he meets Pissarro); he is then conscripted into the army, serves in Algeria, catches typhoid fever and returns to Le Havre.
 He finally returns to Paris to study at Gleyre's Studios (where he meets Renoir, Bazille and Sisley), and is provided with an allowance on the condition that he tries to obtain entry to the Ecole des Beaux Arts (the Fine Arts School).

 1861: Manet submits two works to the Salon.
 The first, a portrait of his parents, was accepted but attracted critical reviews.
 But the second, a painting entitledThe Spanish Singer, won an honourable mention.
 Manet was not to receive any further recognition from the Salon for 20 years.

-Monet has better luck: his two seascapes receive positive reviews and Manet is irked because he thinks Monet is trading off his name.
+Monet has better luck: his two seascapes receive positive reviews and Manet was irked because he thought that Monet was trading off his name.

 3. 1865-71: Mixed results at the Salon and War

 1866: Monet's work, Woman in the Green Dress, is accepted by the jury and receives positive reviews.
 Manet, still reeling from the previous year's criticisms, does not submit.

 1867: Monet's work, Women in the Garden (pictured), is rejected by the Salon's jury.
 Monet first floats the idea of the impressionists exhibiting together, but the plan is taken no further due to a lack of funds.

 Manet's submissions are also rejected.
 He erects a pavilion and holds his own solo exhibition to coincide with the World Exhibition being held in Paris that year, at a cost of 17,000 francs (advanced by Manet's mother out of his inheritance); but few people come and the project does little to burnish Manet's reputation.